jamie2210/jamie2210/README.md

 ## 👨‍💻 About me

+I am a software developer at Mercator Digital

 I hold a Level 5 Diploma in Full Stack Development with the Code Institute, achieving Distinction.